-For inspections that do not result in citations being issued, a lesser amount of documentation may be included in the case file.
-At a minimum, the case file shall include the Inspection (OSHA-1), the Narrative (OSHA-1A), and a general narrative/statement that at the time of the inspection no conditions were observed in violation of any standard, and a complaint/referral response letter, if appropriate shall clearly address all of the item(s).
+For inspections that do not result in citations being issued, a lesser amount of documentation can be included in the case file.
+At a minimum, the case file shall include the Inspection Report, the Narrative, and a general statement that at the time of the inspection no conditions were observed in violation of any standard, and a complaint/referral response letter, if appropriate shall clearly address all of the item(s).